Improved null proportion estimators for multiple discrete tests with plug-in FDR control: Auxiliary definitions, results and proofs

-In this appendix we recall some definitions and results of stochastic ordering following the presentation in \citetalias{shaked2007stochastic}, to which we also refer the reader for further details.
+We recall some definitions and results of stochastic ordering following the presentation in \cite{shaked2007stochastic}, to which we also refer the reader for further details.
 We also recall a well-known bound on the inverse moment of the Binomial distribution. \begin{definition}[Stochastic order] Let $X$ and $Y$ be two random variables such that

 Then $X$ is said to be smaller than $Y$ in the usual stochastic order denoted by $X \stoorder Y$. \end{definition}